 any further action is required.

-The RCA and CA providers will undertake a “cold” disaster recovery exercise at least once a year, including restore from backups.
+The PKI providers will undertake a “cold” disaster recovery exercise at least once a year, including restore from backups.
 The PKI components must be able to be recovered to a state no more than one week out of date in the event of a regional disaster.

 If it is possible that a key compromise has occurred, the certificate requires revocation.
 All cross-certified CAs are to be informed if an applicable CA is compromised.